 Jill Fancher, PhD

-Director of Pain Management Services - Licensed Psychologist
+Clinic Director and Pain Psychologist - Licensed Psychologist

 Pain Geek: I love everything to do with the science and the understanding of pain, pain processes, chronic pain, and pain relief.
 For me it starts with a passion for sifting through, sorting, and translating scientific articles.
 I am motivated by working with fellow individuals with pain, helping to decipher the complexities of what's working and what is not.
 Combine this with a skepticism of quick-fixes and cure-promises, my personal goal is help foster an environment of compassionate communication and systematic learning about pain.